-Most of the E&P waste received by us is processed and then injected into environmentally secure geologic formations deep underground.
+We receive E&P waste generated by our customers that we then process and inject into environmentally secure geologic formations deep underground.
 Some waste is delivered to surface disposal facilities.
-We also can process E&P waste into a product which is used as daily cover material or cell liner and construction material at two municipal waste landfills, although we do not currently use this method for a significant volume of waste.
+We also can process E&P waste into a reuse product that meets all EPA specifications for reuse and that is used as daily cover material or cell liner and construction material at two municipal waste landfills.
+For the last several years, approximately 10% to 15% of the total waste that we receive has been processed for reuse.

 Since 1994, we have been licensed to process E&P waste contaminated with naturally occurring radioactive material, or NORM.
-We currently operate under a license that authorizes the direct injection of NORM into disposal wells at our Big Hill, Texas facility.
+We currently operate under a license that authorizes us to directly inject NORM into disposal wells at our Big Hill, Texas facility.
 This is the only offsite facility in the U.S. Gulf Coast licensed for this purpose.
-Since July 1999, we also have been operating a facility adjacent to our NORM facility to dispose of non-hazardous industrial waste produced by the petrochemical processing and refining industries.
+Since July 1999, we also have been operating a facility to dispose of non-hazardous industrial waste.
 This facility uses the same waste disposal technology as we use for E&P waste and NORM waste disposal.

-We also provide other services for our customers' oil and gas exploration and production activities.
+We also provide other services for our customers' oil and gas exploration and production activities that are principally included within our "Mat and Integrated Services" segment.
 These services include the following:

 - o site assessment;

 - o waste pit design;

 - o construction and installation;

 - o regulatory compliance assistance;

 - o site remediation and closure; and

-- o oilfield construction services, including hooking up and connecting wells and installing production equipment.
+- o oilfield construction services, including well hook-ups and connections, production equipment installation and lease maintenance.